-The University of Florida Post-Bachelor’s Doctor of Audiology degree program is a campus-based program that:
+The University of Florida’s Doctor of Audiology degree program is a campus-based program that:

-Provides a wide array of experiences in the practice of diagnostic and rehabilitative audiology
+- Provides students with an array of experiences in the practice of diagnostic and rehabilitative audiology

-Provides students with complex and diverse skills necessary to meet the challenges of the rapidly changing hearing health care field.
+- Provides students with the complex and diverse skills necessary to meet the challenges of the rapidly changing hearing health care field.